afloat01/mg/README.md

-# mike
+# mg

 This repository is a fork of the original  from the afloat store website, where I've made some modifications and additions to suit my needs.
-The original repository is available at https://afloat01.github.io/mike/.
+The original repository is available at https://afloat01.github.io/mg/.